Skip to main content

 5. Submit a test entry

-6. Check the confirmation message
+6. Check the confirmation message (configured in the After submission tab)

 View on mobile: Many people will complete your form on a phone.
 Test on a mobile device or use your browser’s mobile device emulation to ensure everything displays correctly.